 - Health and safety reporting and communication processes

 - Incident and emergency response procedures

 At Tradie Training, we go through the training material and questions as a group, with the trainer explaining each step of the way.
 The trainer can answer any questions you might have about construction work while going through the training.
-The training is completed on tablets that we provide using a custom-built training application, there is no paperwork involved.
-All questions are automatically verified and marked, making the training course interactive, engaging and hassle-free.
+The training is completed on tablets that we provide using a custom-built training application.
+There is no paperwork involved, making the training course interactive, engaging and hassle-free.